haxhiuurim/Adapter/README.md

-# HAdapter
+# HAdapter (AsyncListDiffer & DiffUtils)
 ![Version](https://img.shields.io/badge/version-1.0.1-green.svg)

-HAdapter is a kotlin library for creating and implementing adapters easier.
+HAdapter is a kotlin library for creating and implementing asynchronous adapters easier.
+These adapters work on background thread and use diff util to compare items and update only necessary ones.

 ## Installation